Blog

 Differences between External and Internal Threats

-External and internal threats not only differ in type and origin, but in methods, motives, and risks.
+External and internal threats in cybersecurity not only differ in type and origin, but in methods, motives, and risks.

 Internal threats often involve more sophisticated attack methods and are motivated mainly by material gain.
 A criminal hacking organization might release a never-before-seen advanced exploit that travels through a company’s software supply chain (NotPetya anyone?), perform a cross-site-scripting or man-in-the-middle attack, attempt to leverage expired certificates to gain entry into a system, or otherwise infiltrate network bounds and try to achieve root access.
 The goal can be data exfiltration (for the purpose of data sale), network disruption (often the work of nation-state actors), a ransom payment (ranging up to $40M), or infamy (as hacking groups try to ‘make it big’ with Colonial Pipeline-scale headlines).

-Both threats are critical and should be taken seriously.
-Together, they are two halves of the kind of holistic cybersecurity approach that is simply necessary in today’s threat environment.
-Companies face risks from all sides – sophisticated cybercriminals trying to sneak emerging exploits in and encrypt databases at the level of the kernel, and Dark Web-based baddies planning new ways to DDoS a water utility or take over the Twitter account of a Fortune 500 CEO.
+Both threats are critical and you should take them seriously.
+Together, they form the foundation of the holistic cybersecurity approach that is simply necessary in today’s threat environment.
+Companies face risks from all sides – sophisticated cybercriminals trying to sneak emerging exploits in and encrypt databases at the level of the kernel, and bad actors on the dark web planning new ways to DDoS a water utility or take over the Twitter account of a Fortune 500 CEO.
 Either way, it’s bad news.

 Balancing External and Internal Threat Protection